-In the Event of a Positive COVID-19 Case at School
+In the Event of an Outbreak of COVID-19 at School

-In the event there is a positive COVID-19 case identified, the school nurse or health clerk staff, in partnership with the Orange County Health Care Agency (OCHCA), will utilize a group contact-tracing process.
+In the event of a COVID-19 outbreak, the school nurse, in partnership with the Orange County Health Care Agency (OCHCA), will notify all potentially exposed individuals involved and follow the healthcare directives from OCHCA.
 Students or staff will be notified via a general exposure risk letter with action steps, including suggested testing, symptom monitoring, and additional resources.

 |Student Symptoms (Orange County Health Care Agency)|

 |Low-Risk: General Symptoms||High-Risk: Red Flag Symptoms|

 |*Any symptoms = Keep your child home from school and contact your school nurse as soon as possible|

 Recommendations for staying home when sick and getting tested: